-A license applicant must submit all application materials, including any fees required, to the office of the Gaming Commission.
+A license applicant must submit all applicable material, including any fees required, to the office of the Gaming Commission.
 License applications are subject to the following requirements:

 a.
 Applications must be submitted on forms approved by the Gaming Commission.
-An application is not considered complete until all information requested is provided to the Gaming Commission.
+An application is considered incomplete until all information requested is provided to the Gaming Commission.
 If the application is incomplete or if the applicant fails to promptly provide any additional materials requested, the license may be denied.
 If the applicant does not respond to written notification of an incomplete application, the failure to submit additional materials, or the failure to submit required fees, within thirty (30) days of the written notice, the Gaming Commission may close the applicant's file.

-- b.
-Applications must be signed under oath by an individual attesting that the information provided in the application and any accompanying materials is true, accurate and complete. - c.
-Applications must be signed by the following: - (1) For a corporation (non-profit or for profit), the highest ranking officer or official of the corporation. - (2) For a sole proprietorship, the principal owner. - (3) For a partnership, all partners; for a limited partnership, the general partner. - (4) For employee licenses, the individual seeking a license. - d.
-The Gaming Commission may also require the following persons to sign the application: - (1) The chair or members of the board of directors or trustees. - (2) The individual in charge of financial records. - (3) Any person with a substantial interest in the applicant's business, organization or corporation. - e.
-Applicants must provide a general release and waiver of any privilege in connection with the release of all information required to conduct the review and investigation, so that the Gaming Commission may obtain from any and all sources that information which otherwise may be privileged. - f.
-The Gaming Commission reserves the right, at any time, to require drug or alcohol testing for any gaming license applicant or licensee. - g.
-The Gaming Commission shall require fingerprinting and background checks for Class A license applicants (to include any key employee or primary management official, as defined in IGRA), and may require fingerprinting and background checks as part of the licensing investigation for any person seeking a license or holding an interest in any gaming activity, including but not limited to an interest in equipment, financing, supplies or services.
-The Gaming Commission may submit fingerprints to the Federal Bureau of Investigation (FBI), the National Indian Gaming Commission (NIGC), or another tribal, federal, local, or state agency for the purpose of searching their records for any criminal background information.
+b.
+Applications must be signed under oath by an individual attesting that the information provided in the application and any accompanying materials is true, accurate and complete.

+c.
+Applications must be signed by the following:

+(1) For a corporation (non-profit or for profit), the highest ranking officer or official of the corporation.

+(2) For a sole proprietorship, the principal owner.

+(3) For a partnership, all partners; for a limited partnership, the general partner.

+(4) For employee licenses, the individual seeking a license.

+d.
+The Gaming Commission may also require the following persons to sign the application:

+(1) The chair or members of the board of directors or trustees.

+(2) The individual in charge of financial records.

+(3) Any person with a substantial interest in the applicant's business, organization or corporation.

+e.
+Applicants must provide a general release and waiver for release of information required to conduct the review and investigation.
+The release/waiver allows the Gaming Commission to obtain from any and all sources that information that is otherwise privileged.

+f.
+The Gaming Commission reserves the right, at any time, to require drug or alcohol testing for any gaming license applicant or licensee.

+g.
+The Gaming Commission shall require fingerprinting and background checks for Class A license applicants (to include any key employee or primary management official, as defined in IGRA), and may require fingerprinting and background checks as part of the licensing investigation for any person seeking a license or holding an interest in any gaming activity, including but not limited to an interest in equipment, financing, supplies or services The Gaming Commission may submit fingerprints to the Federal Bureau of Investigation (FBI), the National Indian Gaming Commission (NIGC) or another tribal, federal, local, or state agency for the purpose of searching agency records for any criminal background information.

 h.
-The Gaming Commission will only consider applications which are fully completed and submitted on the Gaming Commission's forms.
+The Gaming Commission will only consider applications that are fully completed and submitted on the Gaming Commission's forms.
 Application forms are available from the office of the Gaming Commission or will be mailed upon request.